mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 <!-- The drama game which is served to put participants at their ease, to make communication between peers easier after engaging in play, to decentre the learning environment by creating a circle with more equal participation.
 As explored in the literature review, the use of such games to help set up informal learning environments is COMPLETE  -->

+While the process of introducing a scenario for participant to respond to is common in project based learning in this vignette this is developed to include a dramatic element.
 In the following section I describe the vignette using concepts from the domain of process drama.

 While inspired by the work on Heathcote on Mantle of the Expert, not all element of the process align directly.
 For example, the drama does not tryto position the participants as expert game makers in a professional context.
 However, the following tenets of MoE from Aiken's summary [-@aitken_dorothy_2013] apply.
 Aitken's and Heathcote's terms follow in italics.
 Within a _fictional context_ a _reponsible team_ is contracted into a _commision_ by a _client_.
 The facilitator _frames curriculum elements_ as productive tasks and plans for _tensions_ to arise involving: _authentic contexts_, _messiness of learning_, maintaining learner interest and _resliance_ to overcome the _grappling and struggling_ involved.